 Peripheral nerve stimulation is a minimally invasive therapy that involves placing a lead under the skin to stimulate the peripheral nerve fiber network in the area that the pain is located.

-Implantable drug pumps deliver medication directly to the intrathecal space (fluid-filled area surrounding your spinal cord).
+Implantable drug pumps deliver medication directly to the intrathecal space (the fluid-filled area surrounding your spinal cord).
 By introducing the drug directly to your spinal cord, a much smaller dose is required, and this procedure can also be helpful to those who have trouble taking medication orally.

 In our New York area practice, we have experienced physicians in the specialties of pain management, critical care neurology, interventional neuroradiology, neuro-oncology, neuro-ophthalmology, epileptology (epilepsy neurology) and neurophysiology, as well as the clinical psychology specialty of neuropsychology to offer top-notch chronic pain management programs along with revolutionary treatment options for depression and other accompanying conditions.